 Benjamin Karp is Professor of Music and Director of Chamber Music at the University of Kentucky School of Music, as well as principal cellist with the Lexington Philharmonic Orchestra.
 From 2009-2013, he served as Adjunct Associate Professor at the Jacobs School of Music at Indiana University.
+For the 2022 and 2023 seasons Mr. Karp was a full time member of the CIncinnati Symphony Orchestra.

 Mr. Karp has concertized on four continents, including appearances as soloist with the Tianjin Symphony Orchestra in China and the Espirito Santo Philharmonic in Brazil.
 Benjamin frequently joins the cello section of the Cincinnati Symphony and has played in Carnegie Hall five times with the orchestra.
 As well, Mr. Karp has performed with the CSO on tours of the United States, Europe, Japan, China, Singapore, and Puerto Rico.
 He was a member of the Cincinnati Chamber Orchestra for ten years, serving as principal cellist for five.